 This King Vidor silent film of LA BOHEME doesn’t give credit to the Puccini opera as its source material but rather the book by Henri Murger which was also the source of the Puccini opera.
 It’s a lovely film which allows the legendary Lillian Gish to give one of her very finest performances as the doomed waif, Mimi.
 The stars of Vidor’s THE BIG PARADE, John Gilbert and Renee Adoree play Rodolphe and Musette.
 Gish, who’s never looked more beautiful, has one of the longest death scenes in movie history but it’s hard to keep the tear ducts dry.
 The tinny piano score doesn’t do the film justice so I put the Elmer Bernstein score to THE AGE OF INNOCENCE on the CD player and it accompanied the film just fine.

-If shot in B&W and directed by Don Siegel and starring Robert Mitchum, this might have made a terrific noir.
-As it is, it’s shot in bright candy pastels in color in Panavision with Frank Sinatra in the title role, a down on his luck detective involved in a complicated whodunit of murder, bigamy, drugs and strip clubs.
-It has that “ring-a-ding-ding” swinging Sinatra vibes which automatically causes us to take the events less seriously than we should.
-It may have one of the most complicated plots since THE BIG SLEEP (1946) but lacks that film’s style (directed by the generic Gordon Douglas, THEM) or performances.
-The large cast includes Gena Rowlands, Jill St. John, Sue Lyon, Richard Conte, Simon Oakland, Jeffrey Lynn, Lloyd Bochner, Virginia Vincent, Shecky Greene, Jeanne Cooper and Elisabeth Fraser.
+A down on his luck Miami private eye (Frank Sinatra) is hired by his ex-partner (Robert J. Wilke) to return a millionaire's daughter (Sue Lyon), who went on a drunken binge and passed out at a cheap motel to her father (Simon Oakland).
+Based on the novel by Marvin H. Albert and directed by Gordon Douglas.
+If it had been shot in B&W and directed by Don Siegel and starred Robert Mitchum, this might have made a terrific noir.
+As it is, it's shot in bright candy pastels in color and Panavision.
+It has that "ring-a-ding-ding" swinging Sinatra vibes which automatically causes us to take the events portrayed less seriously than we should.
+It may have one of the most complicated plots since THE BIG SLEEP but lacks that film's style.
+The large cast includes Gena Rowlands, Jill St. John, Richard Conte, Jeffrey Lynn, Shecky Greene, Lloyd Bochner, Virginia Vincent, Jeanne Cooper and Elisabeth Fraser.

 Based on a the true story of Marie Ragghianti, a woman who exposed corruption in the Tennessee legal system and whose subsequent actions including a court trial for wrongful dismissal sent several people including the governor of Tennessee to prison.
 It’s a pretty dramatic and juicy story but director Roger Donaldson and his screenwriter John Briley (an Oscar winner for his GANDHI screenplay) offer up a nondescript TV movie.
 The court trial which should be the highpoint of the film is shockingly tepid.
 Steven Soderbergh showed how to handle a similar subject the right way with ERIN BROCKOVICH.
 Sissy Spacek tries in the title role but its underwritten.
 Co-starring Morgan Freeman, Jeff Daniels, John Cullum and playing himself, Fred Dalton Thompson who was Marie’s attorney before embarking on an acting career and the U.S. senate.